 Sarah leads the planning, communications, coordination, and conducting of research and knowledge mobilization outputs for EdCan.
 She earned her Master of Science Degree in Family Relations and Human Development and holds a Bachelor of Arts (Honours) in Psychology from the University of Guelph.
-Sarah’s research interests broadly include social-emotional development of children, program evaluation and, in particular, analyzing school-based supports that promote positive mental health in both children and educators.
+Sarah’s research interests broadly include social-emotional development of K-12 students, knowledge mobilization, and program evaluation, in particular, analyzing school-based supports that promote positive mental health in both children and educators.